nero/dotconfig/README.md

 # Personal dotconfig

 This repository is for synchronizing my `~/.config` directory across machines.
 It does not use any dotfile manager, its only that directory tracked in git.
 There is an `./install` script that sets up some symlinks.

-Supported shells are `dash`, `mksh`, `bash` and `zsh`.

-## Topical directories

-Most directories in this repo are related to some specific software.
-I call these 'topical directory'.
-Each topical directory can have a selection of three snippets:

-- `install`, sourced during dotfiles installation
-- `profile` for login shells
-- `env` for interactive shells

-Each is called by the respective script in the repo root, if and only if a command with the same name of the topical directory exists.
-This is the mechamism to only select configuration of software that is installed on the specfic system.

 ## Shells launched in the background